Viral Codon Usage: A Novel Readout of Virus Evolution and Host Interaction

 Methodology

 The student will perform a large-scale computational analysis of codon usage across all human virus genomes.
-This will involve comparative transcriptomics, genomics, and translatomics analyses, calculating standard codon usage metrics and examining compositional features such as dinucleotide usage.
-These signatures will be analyzed in a phylogenetic framework to identify evolutionary shifts.
-The student will also have the opportunity to validate computational predictions experimentally in cell culture by testing infectivity, cellular responses, and translation efficiency of viruses with distinct codon profiles.
+This will involve comparative analyses integrating genomics transcriptomics and translatomics data, including the calculation of standard codon usage metrics and the evaluation of compositional features such as dinucleotide frequencies.
+These signatures will be analyzed within a phylogenetic framework to identify evolutionary patterns and shifts.
+Depending on the candidate’s interests, there will be opportunities to complement computational predictions with experimental validation in cell culture systems.

 Required Skills

 A background in virology, RNA biology, or evolutionary biology is required.
-Substantial experience in computational methods is recommended, including familiarity with command line tools and some programming language (e.g., python).
+Substantial experience in computational methods is recommended, including familiarity with command line tools and at least one programming language (e.g., Python).
 Some familiarity with phylogenetic methods is encouraged.
-We are particularly interested in candidates with a creative and open scientific mindset, and who value a collaborative approach to research.
+We are particularly interested in candidates with a creative and open scientific mindset who value a collaborative approach to research.

 Expected Results